-In the Digital Entertainment segment, the recoverable amount is measured on the basis of its value in use based on the medium-term management plans approved by management.
-For subsequent periods, the value in use is estimated in reference to the long-term anticipated growth rate of the market or the country the CGU belongs to, based on management's historical experiences and other available relevant external information.
-Even if the key assumptions used in the impairment test have changed within a reasonably predictable range, Konami Group concluded that it was unlikely to result in a significant impairment because the value in use calculated showed sufficient headroom over the carrying amount.
+In the Digital Entertainment segment, the recoverable amount is measured on the basis of fair value less costs of disposal based on the medium-term management plans approved by management.
+For subsequent periods, fair value less costs of disposal is estimated in reference to the long-term anticipated growth rate of the market or the country the CGU belongs to, based on management's historical experiences and other available relevant external information.
+Even if the key assumptions used in the impairment test changed within a reasonably predictable range, the Konami Group management concluded it was unlikely to result in a significant impairment because the fair value less costs of disposal calculated showed sufficient headroom over the carrying amount.